ยท7 min read

 The Technical Architecture

 I built the solution using three AI models working in concert.
+Obviously, this is a very specific workflow that the client needed - so keept hat in mind.
 Each handled a specific part of the pipeline:

 1. Scene Analysis with Gemini